nalgeon/sqlime/examples.md

-# Executable SQL Examples in JavaScript
+# Interactive SQL Examples in JavaScript

 Reading about SQL is fun, but trying out live examples is even better!
-With Sqlime JavaScript widgets, you can turn static SQL code in your articles or blog posts into executable examples.
+With Sqlime JavaScript widgets, you can turn static SQL code in your articles into interactive examples.

 It looks something like this: